 Tablets have a similar problem, but there’s nuance to the decision-making process.
 The reason there are so many cheap smartwatches is because Amazon itself has yet to corner the market with its own cheap smartwatch.
 Type the word “tablet” into Amazon, and you’ll get a whole host of Amazon-branded “Fire” tablets that the company is able to sell for cheap because it makes its money back by selling services that can be consumed on the tablet.

 But just a little further down those cheap, off-brand tablets are still there, and at first glance, they seem to present themselves as much more premium than their sometimes-even-cheaper Amazon counterparts.
-Take thewhich is clearly positioned as being a sleek, budget alternative to the Amazon Fire tablet.
+Take the Zonko 10-inch Android Tablet, which is clearly positioned as being a sleek, budget alternative to the Amazon Fire tablet.
 Only problem?
 It’s underpowered, has a dated version of Android that certainly won’t be updated, a sub-par camera, and more glaring issues.
-Or, the , which also has a 10-inch display, 32GB of storage, and a slate black color-scheme.
-Oh yeah, it only has 2GB of RAM, also ships with Android 9, and we’re way beyond quad-core mobile processors being high-end.
+Or, the Vankyo MatrixPad, which also has a 10-inch display, 32GB of storage, and a slate black color-scheme.
+Oh yeah, it only has 2GB of RAM, also ships with

 You might assume that I’m about to tell you to spend more for a better product.
 After all, you get what you pay for, right?
 Well, yes.
-Samsungthat’ll please just about anyone.
+Samsung makes a great high-end Android tablet that’ll please just about anyone.
 But what if you’re paying for something in ways other than dollars up front?

 It’s hard to argue with the value Amazon’s Fire tablets provide.